E-commerce Website Redesign

 Optimize E-Commerce Product Pages

 Along with optimizing content pages, SEO for eCommerce stores involves optimizing product pages, which will undoubtedly contain images and/or videos.
 Image optimization helps your site rank better in search results and attracts potential customers from social media channels.
-While any image can add to the message, using only high-quality image files and optimized videos help make the product stand out.
+While any image can add to the message, using only high-quality image files and optimized videos helps make the product stand out.

 Image sizes and other guidelines depend on your site host, but as a general rule of thumb, images should be high-resolution and compressed to under 20kb when possible.